 Young people tend to see life in terms of black and white-

-When I was a teenager I was inclined to see life in extremely simplistic, black and white terms (1st Corinthians 13:11).
-I believed that if people were poor or needy, the government should give them stuff, no questions asked.
-I also believed that if a person wanted to use drugs the government should provide clean needles for them to prevent the spread of disease.
-As the years passed I began to realize that every action has a consequence.
-I also realized that many of my ideas were stupid and could actually make problems worse rather than better.
+When I was young I saw life in extremely simplistic, black and white terms (1st Corinthians 13:11).
+I believed that if people were poor or down on their luck, the government should give them stuff, no questions asked.
+I also believed that if a person wished to use drugs local governments should provide clean needles for them to prevent the spread of disease.
+As the years passed it dawned on me that many of my ideas were stupid and would actually make problems worse, not better.
 I have since learned that problems (and their solutions) are rarely black and white and that the easy answer is seldom the right answer.
-It takes life experience to come to terms with that reality.
+No one comes to terms with that reality without life experience.

 It goes against biblical principles-